brightzheng100/vi-people-counting-example/README.md

 In MacOS, there has no `/dev/video0` device and we have less control on camera, especially when using Docker Desktop which is built based on HyperKit.

 So if we want to run `detector-cam` Camera Service in MacOS, we may need to run that container in a Linux-based `docker-machine` VM.

+We can try it out in a Docker Machine VM, on VirtualBox.

 #### Prerequisites